 Fill 1 Created with Sketch.
 Event National Indigenous Peoples Day

-A day to recognize and celebrate the unique and outstanding contributions of Indigenous peoples
+A day to recognize and celebrate the unique and outstanding contributions of Indigenous Peoples

 Home / Explore / Experiences / National Indigenous Peoples Day

-• On June 21 recognize and celebrate the unique contributions and culture of Indigenous Peoples through a variety of community experiences.
+• On June 21, recognize and celebrate the culture and worldviews of Indigenous Peoples who would traditionally steward the lands of amiskwaciy-wâskahikan, Beaver Hills House (Edmonton) through a variety of community experiences.

 Schedule: